ithaka/pharos/docs/development/quick-start.md

 $ nvm use
 ```

-If you're using `asdf`, the compatible Node version is selected automatically.
-Run the following command to install the compatible Node version if it is not already installed:
+If you're using `asdf` then the compatible Node version is selected automatically if it's already installed.
+If it's not installed, run the following command to install the compatible Node version:

 ```shell
 $ asdf install